Clinical Trial Governance

 You do not need to wait until you have approval from an ethics committee to start the SSA process - the SSA and HREC ethical and scientific review may occur in parallel.
 The final decision to authorise or not authorise the commencement of a clinical trial at the University of Sydney is only made when the responsible HREC has granted approval and the SSA has been satisfactorily completed.
 It is important to note that the SSA process is not part of the ethics application.

-All SSA applications must be made on the SSA form and submitted to the Clinical Trial Governance Manager at .
+All SSA applications must be made on the Site Specific Application Form and submitted to the Clinical Trial Governance Manager at .
+A Site Specific Application (SSA) Checklist is also available to detail the documentation required for submission.

 If you have submitted a SSA form to a hospital for the same study we are happy to accept that form updated for the University site.